 There are 4 great lessons that Jim helped reinforce for me:

 - We rarely succeed to our standards on our first attempt.
-It’s in getting back up and trying a new way with the lessons of failure with us where we really succeed.
+It’s in getting back up and trying a new way with the lessons of failure with us that we really succeed.

-- Hanging on too long to a lost cause or a bad idea, trying to save it is just bad leadership.
+- Hanging on too long to a lost cause or a bad idea and trying to save it is just bad leadership.
 Fail quickly, learn, and then try again.